voschezang/coding-handbook/psychology/experience.md

 # Experience

-This document covers conscious experience.
-It consists of attention, desire, activity and surrounding.
+This document focusses on conscious and human experience.
+It emphasises attitude, sensation and emotion.
 Also see [experience](../subjects/experience.md).

 [toc]